Welcome to the

 For more, see About the project, Our work, and the Team.
 We also have a Substack blog.

-See also our outline plan and our presentation of some initial results at the CALC/PCC Perth 2025 conference on the work we have done with Word on definitions.
-We previously gave an interim summary our work with Singapore (slides available on our OSF site), and a demonstration video of using Excel and Singapore’s L4 on the British Nationality Act.
+See also our outline plan and our presentation of some initial results at the CALC/PCC Perth 2025 conference on the work we have done with Word on hyperlinking definitions.
+We previously gave an interim summary our work with Singapore (slides available on our OSF site), and a demonstration video of using Excel and Singapore’s L4 on s1(1) British Nationality Act.

 A diagram showing the if-this-then-that structure of a piece of legislation If-this-then structure of a provision